Ricksonk/Expenses.ReactProject/README.md

 This project was made using the follow technologies:

 Typescript
-React
+React.
-Styled Components
+Styled Components.
 MirageJS

 💻 How to run